Next Period Recommendation Reality Check: Dataset

-The key property of the TTRS dataset is how diverse its transaction sources are.
-While other datasets mainly handle users' activity with a single merchant, TTRS contains users' entire financial activity, including supermarkets, clothing stores, online delivery services, cinemas, gas stations, cafes and restaurants, museums, etc. Therefore, TTRS contains anonymized information about users' daily interests based on their transactional activity.
-To the best of our knowledge, this is the first publicly available dataset containing data that makes it possible to build personalized financial activity recommendations.
+The key property of the TTRS dataset is the diversity of the presented transaction sources.
+While other datasets mainly provide users' activity with a single merchant, TTRS contains users' entire financial activity, including interactions with different supermarkets, clothing stores, online delivery services, cinemas, gas stations, cafes and restaurants, museums, etc. Therefore, TTRS contains anonymized information about users' daily interests based on their transactional activity.
+As a result, in contrast to other available datasets, TTRS consists of both online and offline purchases.